For Macy's, going downmarket looks like the way ahead

 The customer mindset has also changed, analysts said, as even higher income shoppers who tightened their belts and traded down during the recession have stayed with off-price retailers.

-The move will give Macy’s the opportunity to stake a claim on three main types of shopper - the luxury buyer, through its Bloomingdale’s chain; middle-income shoppers through its namesake stores; and the more bargain-hungry crowd attracted to TJ Maxx, Ross Stores (ROST.O) and Burlington Stores (BURL.N).
+The move will give Macy’s the opportunity to stake a claim on three main types of shopper - the luxury buyer, through its Bloomingdale’s chain; middle-income shoppers through its namesake stores; and the more bargain-hungry crowd attracted to TJ Maxx, Ross Stores and Burlington Stores.

 TJX’s sales have increased 6 percent in each of the past two years, while Macy’s sales have grown an average 0.75 percent.